Evolution of Print Media

 Hicky's_Bengal_Gazette

 The history of print media in India began in the 16th century when European missionaries and merchants introduced printing technology.
 In 1556, the Portuguese created the first printing press in India in Goa to disseminate Christian literature.
-However, the turning point occurred in the early 18th century when Irishman James Augustus Hicky published “Hicky’s Bengal Gazette” in Calcutta in 1780. (now Kolkata).
+However, the turning point occurred in the early 18th century when Irishman James Augustus Hicky published “Hicky’s Bengal Gazette” in Calcutta (now Kolkata) in 1780.
 It is primarily regarded as India’s first newspaper, marking the beginning of Indian journalism.

 Industrialization and the Mass Circulation Press